-A proposal review committee comprising MOCJ, CUNY ISLG, and community experts will read and score proposals using the evaluation criteria outlined below.
+A proposal review committee comprising MOCJ, ISLG, and community experts will read and score proposals using the evaluation criteria outlined below.
+The review committee will consider a proposal for funding as long as it meets the eligibility criteria for an applicant and one of the categories outlined in this solicitation.
 Following this process, the proposal committee may conduct site visits, interviews, and/or invite applicants to present to aid its decision making and selection process.